AmirBayat0/Flutter-IPTV-Player/README.md

 * Yes!
 The app is a complete IPTV streaming solution, including category-based filtering, smooth video playback, and a modern UI.

 **Does this app include channels?**
-* No, this app does not provide IPTV channels.
-You can add your own M3U playlists or streaming URLs.
+* Yest, this app does provide IPTV channels.
+And Also You can add your own M3U playlists or streaming URLs.

 **Do I need a server for this app?**
 * No, this is a client-side app.
 It fetches streams from M3U8 links or other IPTV sources without requiring a backend.